DjangoGirls/tutorial/python_introduction/README.md

 ## Boolean

 Accidently, you just learned about a new type of object in Python.
-It's called a __boolean__ -- and it probably is the easiest type there is.
+It's called a __Boolean__ -- and it probably is the easiest type there is.

 There are only two boolean objects:
 - True